About Qugato

 - Companies and teams (team building and staff outings).

-- Groups of friends, families and tourists (leisure).
+- Groups of friends, families, stag/hen parties, and tourists (leisure).

 - Local residents and community initiatives.